samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 They are people of conscience who cause revolution to conform society, as a whole, to a higher moral or ethical standard.

 As we trace the lives of several revolutionaries, we locate a common thread of virtue connecting their life events.
-Over the course of their lives these individuals are drawn further and further down the path of righteousness.
+Over the course of their lives, these individuals are drawn further and further down the path of righteousness.
 They are compelled to do one small thing, then another and another until, in the end, they have sacrificed their personal concerns, their safety, their security, their family, their fortunes or often their lives.

 Typical revolutionary monotone -

 > “Wherever there’s a fight, so hungry people can eat, I’ll be there.
 Wherever there’s a cop beating up a guy, I’ll be there.
 I’ll be in the way guys yell when they are mad.
 I’ll be in the way kids laugh when they are hungry and they know supper’s ready, and when the people are eating the stuff they raise and living in the houses they build– I’ll be there, too.” - Tom Joad (Henry Fonda) in The Grapes of Wrath

-#Revolutionaries behind their public demeanor
+**Revolutionaries behind their public demeanor**

 People's proclivity of remembering revolutionaries by their impeccable public facade is classic.
 But here let's try to see what revolutionaries actually are behind their popular demeanor.